CSO visits VAFB during MMIII launch

 |0

-This work, CSO visits VAFB during MMIII launch [Image 4 of 4], by SSgt Brittany Murphy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CSO visits VAFB during MMIII launch [Image 2 of 2], by Michael Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 CSO visits VAFB during MMIII launch